cloudspannerecosystem/dynamodb-adapter/README.md

 #### tables.{env}.json
 All table's primary key, columns, index information will be stored here.
+It will be required for query and update both type of operation to get primary key, sort or any other index present.
+It helps to query data on primary key or sort key.
+It helps to update data based on primary key or sort key.
+It will be similar to dynamodb table's architecture.

 | Key | Used For |
 | ------ | ------ |